ElkonLab/scAPA/scAPA_vignette.md

     ## ENSMUSG00000000037.16_2_2  0.1819897  0.2618377  0.2213172
     ## ENSMUSG00000000049.11_1_1 37.8538539 38.0412703  2.2574358

 Then, only peaks whose total sum over all cell clusters is above a certion CPMs threshold are considered.
-Here we choose 10 as the threshhold:
+Here we choose 10 as the threshold:

 ``` r
 keep.cpm <- rowSums(a@norm$CPM) > 10